DrMelon/SnolfMania/README.md

     * (Note that enabling Sonic Mania Plus content requires you to compile Sonic Mania yourself.)
 * Install **Sonic Mania** from Steam or your storefront of choice.
 Go to its directory, and copy the **Data.rsdk** file and place it in the same directory that you put the RSDKv5U decompilation.
 * Download **Snolf Mania** from the [Releases page here!](https://github.com/DrMelon/SnolfMania/releases)
-* Create a **"mods"** directory in the same directory that you put the RSDKv5U decompilation, and then extract **Snolf Mania** into it, so that the directory structure looks something like:
+* Create a **"mods/SnolfMania"** directory in the same directory that you put the RSDKv5U decompilation, and then extract **Snolf Mania** into it, so that the directory structure looks something like:

 ```
 RSDKv5U/